Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Introduction

-Our methods use representation theory of $G$.
+Our methods use representation theory of $ G $.
 The crucial difference with the compact (or finite volume) case is the absence of a spectral gap.
-In fact, the analysis of the asymptotics of the correlations relies on the study of the irreducible representations close to the trivial representation, and hence on the spectrum of the Casimir operator close to $0$.
-Our second main result, Theorem \ref{thm:main2}, studies the distribution of the spectra for a sequence of increasing finite Abelian covers $S_k$ of a given compact surface $S$.
-We show that the spectral measures around $0$ of the Casimir operators on $S_k$ converge weakly to an absolutely continuous measure.
-In particular, the same result holds for the spectra of the Laplace-Beltrami operators on $S_k$.
-For these operators, a general result on their \emph{resonances} was first proved by Jakobson, Naud and Soares \cite{JNS} by different methods.
+In fact, the analysis of the asymptotics of the correlations relies on the study of the irreducible representations close to the trivial representation, and hence on the spectrum of the Casimir operator close to $ 0 $.
+For a sequence of increasing finite Abelian covers $ S_k $ of a given compact surface $ S $, the distribution of the resonances of the Laplace-Beltrami operators on $ S_k $ in a neighbourhood of $ 0 $ has been studied by Jakobson, Naud and Soares in~\cite{JNS}.
+They proved that the spectral measures around $ 0 $ converge weakly to an absolutely continuous measure.
+In our second main result, Theorem~\ref{thm:main2}, we provide an alternative proof of their result.